Maki Mirage: Background

-The Soviet Union saw diaspora peoples as allegedly disloyal leading to numerous deportations, including the Soviet deportation of Koreans and Soviet deportations of Chinese.
-Nonetheless, Soviet secret police employed many diaspora peoples in espionage operations, with major examples including the German-Soviet spy Rudolf Abel (originally William Fisher) and the Ingrian Finnish-Soviet spy Reino Häyhänen.
-Moreover, this was not the first Maki Mirage-like operation (using Soviet natsmen) for William Fisher.
-Sometime shortly after Aug.
-1939 Molotov–Ribbentrop Pact, Fisher (a Baltic German) and Adamovich (a Soviet Pole) were sent to Ukraine to meet ethnic Germans, Poles and Ukrainians to stir up anti-Nazi sentiment in the nearby areas and countries.
-They proclaimed to be refugees from communism during the invasion of Poland, using a provision that Nazi Germany and the USSR had agreed upon for the migration of Soviet Germans.
-Jerzy Niezbrzycki (who worked in Polish intelligence as Niezbrzyski, while using the pseudonym Ryszard Wraga when working for U.S. academia) mentioned the capture of a Soviet Pole working under the administration of the INO, NKVD.
+Jerzy Niezbrzycki (who worked in Polish intelligence as Niezbrzycki, while using the pseudonym Ryszard Wraga when working for U.S. academia) mentioned the capture of a Soviet Pole working under the administration of the INO, NKVD.
 This man was from Ukraine and spoke Polish with a slight accent (assumed Ukrainian or Russian).
 He was captured in Poland, agreed to work as a double agent, but then reneged and agreed to a jail term in Poland rather than a return to Russia.
-The Soviet Pole (Niezbrzski's) and Häyhänen went to great lengths to build their "legends," that is, backstory as locals.
+The Soviet Pole (Niezbrzycki's) and Häyhänen went to great lengths to build their "legends," that is, backstory as locals.
 The Pole spent lavishly on his girlfriend taking trips to Warsaw with fine dining, cabarets and other assorted nightlife that were part of courtship and "good living."
 The intent was to marry a local in order to obtain citizenship, the right residency and work permits and have a layer of protection from suspicion.
 Häyhänen padded his "legend" by going to extreme lengths, even though he had one significant advantage over the Pole as Soviet agents.
 Reino spoke Finnish as a native speaker.
 First, Reino along with a Soviet agent (from Lapland) headed north to the Arctic Circle.
 There, they found Sámi who were willing to corroborate (for a fee) his residence and work in Lapland from 1943 to 1949.
 Heading south to Tampere, he then courted and married a local Finnish girl, Hanna Kurikka.
-Anna Chapman would utilize many of the same tactics while eclipsing all of her predecessors, the previous Russian Federation and Soviet illegals in regards to her ability to charm, deceive and induce credulity in her hosts.
-Her male friends in America stated that they believed that she was an American despite obvious telltale giveaways such as her foreign accent and Russian mannerisms.